 What is Global Warming?

-We have proof that heating the planet means that ice is melting in the polar regions, affecting biodiversity, threatening the habitats of our much loved fellow creatures such as the emperor penguins and polar bears.
+We have proof that this imbalance is heating the planet, and that means that ice is melting in the polar regions, affecting biodiversity, threatening the habitats of our much loved fellow creatures such as the emperor penguins and polar bears.

 In addition we are seeing changes in the way of ocean acidification, which has already caused changes in colour to parts of the great barrier reef, and is expected to affect shellfish populations.